-The accepted institutional line is “ the cause of vaccine reactions is multifactorial (that’s doublespeak for “we know these reactions occur, but we have no idea what the cause(s) are”).
-“Its just a random act of nature - like being struck by lightening.”
+The accepted veterinary pharmaceutical company/AVMA line is “ the cause of vaccine reactions is multifactorial" (that’s doublespeak for “we know these reactions occur, but we have no idea what the specific causes are”) “These are just a random act of nature - like being struck by lightening.”

 Reduced to the simplest of analogies, the immune process in your pet is similar to the performance of a dance troupe – a well choreographed performance between dendritic cell ladies adorned in IgE antigen costumes cavorting with their T-cell gentlemen - while memory B cells keep a record the performance to play it again at some later date.
 When excessive amounts of vaccine antigens are added, the situation can go out of control - to a point where inappropriate antibodies (class switching) and memory cells are produced in a chaotic manner.

-On line pet medication suppliers compete ruthlessly for the veterinarian’s pet medication sales.
-Vaccine busses cruse the Country selling their wares.
+On line pet medication suppliers compete for your veterinarian’s pet medication revenues.
+Vaccation buses cruse the Country indiscriminantly pushing their vaccine wares.
 Endless advertising by vaccine manufacturers bombard veterinarians every day.
-Vaccine-related revenue is the easiest revenue we veterinarians earn - it subsidizes all the other services your pet depends upon.
+Vaccine-related revenue is the easiest revenue we veterinarians earn - it and dispensed medications subsidizes many of the other services your dog depends upon.
 You can read about some of those pressures here.
-Vaccine manufacturers have no incentive to provide veterinarians or pet owners with information that would cause them to buy less of their vaccines, neither does the CVB or academic and veterinary hierarchies such as the AVMA.
+Vaccine manufacturers have no incentive to provide veterinarians or pet owners with information that would cause them to buy less of their vaccine products, neither does the CVB, academia which relies on vaccine company grants or veterinary institutional hierarchies.

-It can be confusing to pet owners, some companies use the term “4-way” to describe vaccines, containing only leptospirosis but with ingredients from the four common strains (serovars) of the organism.
+It can be confusing to pet owners, some companies use the term “4-way” to describe vaccines, containing only leptospirosis but with ingredients from the four different common strains (serovars) of the organism.

 If you are concerned about vaccine risk and over-vaccination, do not use the services of mobile or periodically held “vaccine clinics”.
-They tend to be overly positive about the need for frequent vaccination and when serious vaccine reactions occur, they rarely have the specialized staff and equipment on hand to treat them.
+They tend to be overly positive about the need for frequent vaccination and when serious vaccine reactions occur, they rarely have the specialized staff and emergency equipment on hand to treat them.

 There might be other, less thought of, risks in unnecessarily exposing your pet to vaccine antigens beyond the amount that is required to safely immunize it or in administering vaccines too frequently.
 Those dangers might exact a toll in ways that are more subtle than the obvious vaccine reactions I wrote about.
-Antigen exposure is now thought to encourage many forms of autoimmune disease. (ref) (Pet-owner response to this article and data I have obtained from the CVB make me quite concerned that leptospirosis-containing vaccines trigger autoimmune phenomena considerably more frequently than acknowleged by the pharmaceutical industry.)
+Antigen exposure is now thought to encourage many forms of autoimmune disease. (ref) Pet-owner response to this article and data I have obtained from the CVB make me quite concerned that leptospirosis-containing vaccines trigger autoimmune phenomena considerably more frequently than acknowleged by the pharmaceutical industry.
 Antigens, and the helper chemicals they contain (adjuvants), are not all that selective in the immune processes they encourage.
 Occasionally, a case of mistaken identity occurs and the body immunizes itself against itself (=autoimmunity). (ref) Perhaps that is what occurred in these three dogs.
-But more complex ("foggy") reactions are also possible:
+But considerably more complex ("foggy") reactions are also possible:

 I mentioned earlier that antibodies produced by vaccines can be "promiscuous", that is, react with more than one perceived "invader".
 We know from a 2012 study that leptospirosis vaccine antigen can do that.
 Cattle vaccinated against leptospirosis can have false-positive reactions for another disease (brucellosis). (ref) Veterinarians do not know if similar cross-reactions occur in dogs.
 Leptospira is a spirochaete ; so is the lyme disease organism.
 How things like the in-office "Snap" tests used to diagnose lyme and other such diseases might be affected by leptospirosis vaccinations (particularly when excessive amounts of vaccine are given to small dogs) is unknown.
-There is also a long-held suspicion that over-administration of vaccine antigens takes a toll on the kidneys (ref)
+There is also a long-held suspicion that over-administration of vaccine antigens also takes a toll on the kidneys (ref)